ITU-DASYALab/IoT_course/Suggested_Reading.md

 Operating systems for low-end devices in the internet of things: a survey.
 IEEE Internet of Things Journal, 3(5), 720-734.

+E.Baccelli et al., RIOT: an Open Source Operating System for Low-end Embedded Devices in the IoT, IEEE Internet of Things Journal, 2018.

 ## Networking

 Tanenbaum, A. S., & Wetherall, D. (1996).
 Computer networks.
 Prentice-Hall international editions, I-XVII.